Lswbanban/RickArdurous/README.md

 # Bug list

 # To do
+- add a new sprite to use the arrow launcher slot
 - The main menu
 	- Sound on/off
 	- Help/display controls?
 - Sound/LED FX
 	- Jump
 	- For Rick Death
+	- different sound for picking crate/statuette/graal
 - Music ?

 # New items to come